-In 2017, I enrolled in my first class at Anderson Ranch Arts Center in Snowmass, Colorado.
+In 2018, I enrolled in a three-week January intensive at Anderson Ranch Arts Center in Snowmass, Colorado.
 Preparing for the first day, I poured over countless images, photographs, and miscellaneous artifacts.
 I was certain not knowing what I would create or how I would create it was certain to result in abject failure.

-The workshop, led by visual artist Holly Roberts, challenged this mindset.
-Artists with as much experience as Roberts appear accustomed to—and comfortable with—the free flow of ideas and trial and error (everything that messes with my organized self).
-Holly wasn’t opposed to becoming waylaid, but instead urged us not to view challenges as an insurmountable detour to ‘perfecting’ one’s art.
+The workshop, led by artist Kate Leonard, challenged this mindset.
+Artists with as much experience as Leonard appear accustomed to—and comfortable with—the free flow of ideas and trial and error (everything that messes with my organized self).
+She wasn’t opposed to becoming waylaid, but instead urged us not to view challenges as an insurmountable detour to ‘perfecting’ one’s art.